Since its inception in the 90s, Invisalign has been the gold standard for clear aligner treatment.

 - Office visits: Unlike Invisalign, home aligners don’t require any office visits; once you receive your aligners in the mail, you wear each aligner, never leaving home.
 For a lot of busy adults, that’s a huge perk.
 That said, office visits are a necessity for extremely complicated cases.

-- Treatment speed: Invisalign generally lasts about twice as long as treatment with home teeth aligners.
+- Treatment length: Invisalign generally lasts about twice as long as treatment with home teeth aligners.
 That’s partly due to the fact that Invisalign normally handles much tougher cases, so they naturally take longer.
 Of course, there are always exceptions to that rule.
 But in general, the average treatment with home aligners lasts 6 months; Invisalign usually falls between 12 to 18 months.

 - Attachments: Home aligners are extremely straightforward: clear trays molded to match your teeth.
 Invisalign uses those same types of aligners, but they also have add-ons, including elastics and their proprietary Smartforce attachments.
 Those add-ons work in tandem with your aligners to create nuanced, powerful movements.